 It is an expectation that students will actively participate in the group so the group functions effectively and the group's learning goals are met.
 Student's will demonstrate effective group skills and bring independent work to class for critique and discussion as assigned and determined by the group.
 Independent work brought to the group will include the information and thoughtful critique of at least 2 research articles for each case study.
-It is the student's responsibility to submit to the instructor at the end of each case study, a list of the research articles they presented to the group.
 Satisfactory ability to contribute to group functioning will result in the full 10% of marks for this component.
 Unsatisfactory ability to contribute to group functioning will result in no marks being awarded and will be determined by the instructor.